m324nbn2bc/a9avvs3fbvfv5bg4b5b89582br2n9d745627356239/SETTINGS_HUB_IMPLEMENTATION.md

 **File:** `src/components/settings/SettingsSidebar.js`

 **Design Pattern:** Follow `AdminSidebar.js` structure but with:
-- Light theme (not dark like admin)
+- Light theme (white background, not dark like admin)
 - Vertical layout for desktop, horizontal tabs for mobile
 - Active state with emerald color
 - Icons from existing SVG patterns